Skip to Main Content

 Posted 02/12/2020

-We emphasize how easy EVs are to charge- you simply plug in and go.
-But many consumers are concerned about what type of plug they need, whether they can use the Level 1 plug that comes with their EV, and how to charge at Level 2 and DC fast chargers.
-Here's what you need to know.
+At Blink, we emphasize how easy electric vehicles are to charge- you simply plug in and go.
+There are three EV charger types: Level 1, Level 2, and Level 3/DCFC.
+Many EV drivers are concerned about what type of plug they need, whether they can use the Level 1 plug that comes with their EV, and how to charge at Level 2 and DC fast chargers.
+Here's what you need to know about the types of EV charging plugs.

 Level 1 & 2 Chargers